 Working in a public high school this year, I was surprised by the number of assignments the students needed to either submit online or print out.
-While I also wrote papers using a computer, doing so was usually required only for time-intensive assignments, such as term papers due at the end of the semester.
+Though I also wrote papers using a computer, doing so was usually required only for intensive assignments, such as term papers due at the end of the semester.

-Nowadays, handwritten assignments are rarely accepted, and there are even computer-only assignments throughout the semester.
+These days, however, handwritten assignments are rarely accepted, and computer-only assignments have become the norm.

 Some schools have even instituted fees for additional services.
 This includes parking spots, technology fees, and lab fees for science classes.

-Schools can even prohibit students from attending prom or graduation, which also carries the cost of buying or renting a cap and gown, if they refuse to pay for these additional costs.
-That said, school districts are often required to waive the fees for low-income families.
+Schools can even prohibit students from attending prom or graduation (which also carries the cost of buying or renting a cap and gown) if they refuse to pay for these additional costs.
+That said, school districts are often required to waive these fees for low-income families.

 I was lucky to be able to be involved in newspaper, orchestra, theater, National Honor Society, and Amnesty International in high school.
 I do recall having to spend some money to be involved in these, but not a large amount.

-Perhaps it was because of my family’s capability, but I didn’t think twice about the cost of extracurriculars — they can add up to a sizable cost for many families.
+Perhaps it was because of my family’s capability, but I didn’t think twice about the cost of extracurriculars.
+For many families, the costs can be prohibitive.

 3. College Prep

-Just because a student earns a high school diploma doesn’t mean that he or she will automatically go to college.
-While the SAT and ACT tests are supposed to “even the playing field,” a student is at a disadvantage if they don’t have access to a prep course.
+Just because a student earns a high school diploma doesn’t mean that they will automatically go to college.
+Though the SAT and ACT tests are supposed to “even the playing field,” a student is at a disadvantage if they don’t have access to a prep course.

 The Atlanta Public Schools District offers information on paid, low-cost, and free test-prep classes on its website.
-The paid classes are through local colleges and private companies, such as Kaplan and The Princeton Review, that range from $95 to $1,199.
+The paid classes are through local colleges and private companies, such as Kaplan and The Princeton Review, who offer courses ranging from $149 to about $1,200.

-The low-cost options come from non-school affiliated websites, including the local library and Kahn Academy.
-Again, a student would need access to a computer and the internet to participate in many of these options.
+The low-cost options come from non-school affiliated websites, including the local library or Khan Academy.
+Again, a student would likely need access to a computer and an internet connection to take advantage of these options.

 While extracurriculars may fall under this category, the school day itself just isn’t long enough for some parents.